codarrenvelvindron/codarren.github.io/_drafts/Python_coding_useful_concepts.md

 This is more useful than the previous concept, as lists can contain whole words.

 ## Halting loops
+Here we are interrupting the loop with the 'break' keyword.
 ```
 possibilities= ["A", "B", "C", "D", "", "E"]
 for possibility in possibilities: